mgblackwater/stevekinney.net/content/courses/testing/assert-versus-expect.md

 ```

 In summary, both are used to write assertions, but `expect` is more flexible, expressive, and better suited for behavior-driven development, while `assert` is simpler and more direct.

+I've used both a various points in my career—and I really don't have a preference.
+We'll use `expect` in this course, because it *feels* like it's more popular at this moment in time.